MicrosoftDocs/SupportArticles-docs/Office/Client/project/upgrade-project-global-template.md

 # How to upgrade your Project global template after you install Project 2013

+> [!WARNING]
-Warning Serious problems might occur if you modify the registry incorrectly by using Registry Editor or by using another method.
+> Serious problems might occur if you modify the registry incorrectly by using Registry Editor or by using another method.
 These problems might require you to reinstall the operating system.
 Microsoft cannot guarantee that these problems can be resolved.
 Modify the registry at your own risk.

 ## Summary

 Assume that you install Microsoft Project 2013 on a computer on which an earlier version of Project is installed.
 When you first start Project 2013, you are prompted to select options for upgrading the global template.

 ## More Information

 ### Project 2007 is already installed on the computer

-When a user starts Project for the first time after it is installed and Project 2007 is already installed on the computer, the user is presented with the Planning Wizard.
+When a user starts Project for the first time after it's installed and Project 2007 is already installed on the computer, the user is presented with the Planning Wizard.
 The wizard presents the following options:

 - **Upgrade automatically.
 Design customization items will be copied to Microsoft Project automatically**.
 If the user selects this option, the global template will be upgraded.
 The user is then presented with the Welcome to Project screen.